gpsvncl/ETC_CNN/README.md

 2. The directory **output** contains json files, which cantain the flow results.
 The amount of json files is equal to the categories of your network traffic.
 3. The option **-n** means the name of output files, e.g class1.json class2.json class3.json.
 4. The option **-s** means combine packets to flow in bidirection way.
 The flow is bi-flow after using this option.
 5. The option **-m** means more detialed features in json flow, including 5-tuple, IP layer field, tcp layer field and payload in packet.
 If option -m is not used, the coarse-grain result will be obtained.
 However it maybe give you more freedom to parsing the data by yourself.
-This option may be desperated in the future.
+The coarse-grain result may be desperated in the future.

 ### New feature comparing with ETC_CNN